‘It’s all Taliban country now’: New militant checkpoints on key roadways choke off parts of Afghanistan

 The United States prioritized Afghanistan’s highways as key to both security and economic stability after the 2001 invasion and spent nearly $3 billion repairing them.
 Now they are some of the most dangerous parts of the country for many Afghans.

-“It’s all Taliban country now,” said Muhamadi, a 24-year old taxi driver who has been shuttling passengers almost every day between Kunduz and Kabul for the past three years.
+“It’s all Taliban country now,” said Muhamadi, a 24-year-old taxi driver who has been shuttling passengers almost every day between Kunduz and Kabul for the past three years.
 Muhamadi, who like many Afghans and others in this report goes by a single name, works at one of the main stations in Kabul for passengers looking to head north.

 Most Taliban checkpoints along highways in Afghanistan are no more than one or two fighters and a flag, but more than a dozen drivers say it is enough to scare away customers.
-Revenue has dropped by about half over the last year, they say, as most Afghans choose not to travel or those with the means opt to fly.
+Revenue has dropped by about half over the past year, they say, as most Afghans choose not to travel or those with the means opt to fly.

 At a taxi station collecting passengers for the ride south of Kabul, drivers described a similar phenomenon: Taliban outposts sprouting up along roadways over the past year where government checkpoints once stood.